Skip to main content

 The Last 10 Nights of Ramadan

-The last 10 nights of Ramadan are the most sacred nights of the entire year.
-It is during these nights that Laylatul Qadr (the Night of Power) occurs — a single night that is "better than a thousand months" (Surah Al-Qadr 97:3).
+The final 10 nights of Ramadan are the most blessed of the entire year.
+This is when Muslims seek Laylatul Qadr (the Night of Power), a night better than a thousand months.

 What is Laylatul Qadr?

-• It is the night the Quran was first revealed to Prophet Muhammad (PBUH)
+• The night when the Quran was first revealed to Prophet Muhammad (PBUH)

 Frequently Asked Questions